diegodmag/OpenGLFundations/README.md

 - [OGLDEV](https://www.youtube.com/@OGLDEV)

-## 🎮 Valuable Proyects
+## 🎮 Featured Projects

 ### Planetary System

-This is the final proyect for the Chapter 5 from [Computer Graphics Programming in OpenGL with C++](https://www.degruyterbrill.com/document/doi/10.1515/9781501519567/html?lang=en).
+This project is the final exercise from Chapter 5 of [Computer Graphics Programming in OpenGL with C++](https://www.degruyterbrill.com/document/doi/10.1515/9781501519567/html?lang=en).

-#### ⚔️ Important Features
+#### ⚔️ Key Features
-- First person camera navigation.
-Based on the camera description from [learnOpenGL](https://learnopengl.com/Getting-started/Camera).
+- First-person camera navigation, based on the camera system from [learnOpenGL](https://learnopengl.com/Getting-started/Camera).
-- Matrix Stack: In order to dermine the rotation of each planet relative of the parent's matrix (tipically another planet or the camera matrix).
+- Matrix stack implementation to determine each planet’s rotation relative to its parent’s transformation matrix (typically another planet or the camera),
-- Procedural Model Sphere Generation for each planet.
-Creating vertices, normals and texture coordinates.
+- Procedural sphere generation for each planet, including vertex, normal, and texture coordinate creation.
-- Applying textures (and resiing for better performance) using [SOIL2](https://github.com/SpartanJ/SOIL2).
+- Texture mapping (with resizing for performance) using [SOIL2](https://github.com/SpartanJ/SOIL2).

 ### OBJ Loader

-A basic Wavefront .OBJ parser and Model loader.
-The implementation is based on Chapter 6 from [Computer Graphics Programming in OpenGL with C++](https://www.degruyterbrill.com/document/doi/10.1515/9781501519567/html?lang=en).
+A basic Wavefront `.OBJ` parser and model loader, implemented following Chapter 6 of[Computer Graphics Programming in OpenGL with C++](https://www.degruyterbrill.com/document/doi/10.1515/9781501519567/html?lang=en).

-#### ⚔️ Important Features
+#### ⚔️ Key Features
-- Reading and parsing an `.obj` file.
+- Reading and parsing `.OBJ` files.
-- Proyect template using hierarchy for Model subclases.
+- Project template using a class hierarchy for model subclasses.
-- Testing primitives: `TRIANGLES`, `LINES`, `POINTS`.
+- Testing multiple OpenGL primitives: `TRIANGLES`, `LINES`, and `POINTS`.

-### Basics of Grid (for Height-Maps)
+### 🏔️ Grid Generator (for Height Maps)

-Basic Grid generator for Height-Maps and terrains, based on [OGLDEV](https://www.youtube.com/@OGLDEV).
+A simple grid generator for terrain and height-map rendering, inspired by the [OGLDEV](https://www.youtube.com/@OGLDEV) tutorials.